gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 ![markdown-query](markdown-query.png)

 Ok!
 Hopefully some basics are starting to fall into place.
-Source plugins bring data *into* Gatsby's data system and *transformer* plugins transform the data brought by source plugins.
+Source plugins bring data *into* Gatsby's data system and *transformer* plugins transform raw content brought by source plugins.
 This simple pattern can handle all data sourcing and data transformation you might need when building a Gatsby site.

 ## Create a list of our site's markdown files in `src/pages/index.js`